 equipment running on 18" narrow gauge track, this 1/24th scale railroad is as laid back as the

 backwoods location would suggest.
 Hand laid track, scratchbuilt equipment and structures, and

 outstanding scenery make this layout stand out.

-The Iowa Interstate's West End, a nearly track-for-track recreation of the railroad from
+Iowa Interstate's 4th Subdivision, a track-for-track recreation of the railroad from Atlantic to Adair,

 L&S Railroad - Harvey Swanger